durgasailakshmi/hackerrank-solutions/README.md

 # hackerrank-solutions
-Hacker solutions of all languages Present and Problem solving
+Hacker rank solutions for all problem solving problems and all language problems present in hacker rank